evan-erdos/trail-of-cthulhu/story/act-2/seq-1/scene-0.md

 ---
 layout: scene
 title:  Take Me to Your Leader
-scene:       0
 beat:   procedural
-objective:   up
+obj:    up
 ---

 The natives who ambush the PCs can either be fought or negotiated with.